Understanding Coinbase’s “Coinbase Pro” Cryptocurrency Exchange

 - Good advice for trading cryptocurrency is to use limit orders only, to set buys low, and then to set sells for a price that isn’t too greedy.
 If you bought Bitcoin at $3k, there is nothing wrong with selling at $3.1 (if you sell as a “maker” and avoid market buys; as you’ll pay a 0% fee for this).
 If you want to go long in cryptocurrency, then consider going long with part of your funds, and taking short-term profits with the rest of your funds.

 - When you trade make sure to consider the tax implications, and consider dollar cost averaging and laddering buy/sell orders.
 Check out more tips and tricks.

 - You can click on the numbers in the order book to insta-fill them in your buy/sell form.
 This can be the difference between getting a quick limit buy or sell in or not (when the price is moving quickly).

 - To the last point, you’ll want to aim to make all trades as a “maker.”
 Learn about maker-taker fees to ensure you profit more by paying fewer fees.

 - The general advice is to not put too much money into cryptocurrency (especially all in one shot).
 It is risky and volatile.
 If you do want to put money in, consider dollar cost averaging over time as you get used to cryptocurrency trading.
 There is no get-rich-quick scheme on earth.

 WARNING: GDAX is, unlike some other exchanges, insured.
-Of all the exchange they pose the least risk in some ways, but the generic disclaimer applies.
+Of all the exchanges they pose the least risk in some ways, but the generic disclaimer applies.
 That is: Exchanges have inherent risks.
 They can get go down for a while; they can get shut down; they can get hacked; the owners can go rogue.
 It isn’t common, but problems like that aren’t unheard of.
 Realize you are taking that risk and try not to leave all your funds on an exchange (especially those you aren’t actively trading).